+Gross Floor Area (Size of Building) Coverage of Available Roof Space (Size of Green Roof)

+2,000-4,999 m 20%

+5,000-9,999 m 30%

+10,000-14,999 m 40%

+15,000-19,999 m 50%

+20,000 m or greater 60%

+Example of solar photovoltaic panels being incorporated with greenroof elements (guideline 94 and 95).

+Example of a Part 3 building with green roof coverage (guideline 95).

+ADDITIONAL GUIDELINES FOR INDUSTRIAL USES

-98. A continuous perimeter of landscaped area of minimum 4.5 metres in width shall be provided along the inside of all property lines adjacent to streets, public open spaces, and residential uses.
-ADDITIONAL GUIDELINES FOR CORNER LOTS Yes Not Applicable No 99.
-Buildings on corner lots should orient frontages towards both streets and/or towards the corner and may include a corner-cut.
-Corner buildings should serve as anchors for the rest of the block, and consider including landmark architectural features such as: a.
-Public Plazas; b.
-Special or decorative canopies; c.
-Bay windows, balconies, turrets, or articulated roof line features; d.
-A corner entrance; or e.
+- 96. Acute noise sources shall be located as far from residential uses as possible. - 97.
+Any office, reception, or sales component of the building shall be located closer to the street than any active industrial components. - 98.
+A continuous perimeter of landscaped area of minimum 4.5 metres in width shall be provided along the inside of all property lines adjacent to streets, public open spaces, and residential uses.

+ADDITIONAL GUIDELINES FOR CORNER LOTS

+- 99. Buildings on corner lots should orient frontages towards both streets and/ or towards the corner and may include a corner-cut.
+Corner buildings should serve as anchors for the rest of the block, and consider including landmark architectural features such as:

+- a.
+Public plazas.

+- b.
+Special or decorative canopies.

+- c.
+Bay windows, balconies, turrets, or articulated roof line features.

+- d.
+A corner entrance.

+- e.
 A prominent public art element.

+Example of a building on a corner lot designed to be visually interesting, including with a corner-cut, to provide a positive presence on both fronting streets (guideline 99).

-ADDITIONAL GUIDELINES FOR DOWNTOWN (Refer to Map 1 on page 2 of the DPA-1 Guidelines) Yes Not Applicable No 100.
-Design shall respond positively to the scale and character of the downtown area and contribute to the evolution of the downtown's public realm.
-101. Building frontages shall contribute to the character of a continuous commercial street wall.
-102. Storefronts are encouraged to front on to Duncan Avenue to support the future development of the Downtown Mews and Commons public realm concept.
-103. The incorporation of a heritage aesthetic or heritage elements is encouraged through the use of architectural style and materials.
-104. The development of rear laneways and alleyways for active use is strongly encouraged.
-Rear building facades should be designed to accommodate active commercial or retail space where appropriate.
-105. Laneway design should include the use of materials, walls, fences, lighting, and landscape treatments that are inviting and interesting to pedestrians.
-ADDITIONAL GUIDELINES FOR PARKING LOTS WITH MORE THAN 10 SPACES Yes Not Applicable No 106.
-Parking areas shall include landscaped areas, defined by concrete curbs with landscaping, to provide visual breaks between clusters of approximately 10 stalls.
-107. Minimum landscape area dimensions shall be sufficient to support a tree at maturity.
-108. Parking areas shall incorporate low-impact rainwater management solutions.
-109. The termination of parking aisles shall be landscaped.
-110. Tree planting is required throughout all parking areas where practicable, given parking lot circulation and other site constraints.
+ADDITIONAL GUIDELINES FOR DOWNTOWN (See Map 1)

+- 100. Design shall respond positively to the scale and character of the downtown area and contribute to the evolution of the downtown's public realm. - 101.
+Building frontages shall contribute to the character of a continuous commercial street wall. - 102.
+Storefronts are encouraged to front on to Duncan Avenue to support the future development of Downtown Mews and Commons public realm concept. - 103.
+The incorporation of a heritage aesthetic or heritage elements is encouraged through the use of architectural style and materials. - 104.
+The development of rear laneways and alleyways for active use is strongly encouraged.
+Rear building façades should be designed to accommodate active commercial or retail space where appropriate. - 105.
+Laneway design should include the use of materials, walls, fences, lighting, and landscape treatments that are inviting and interesting to pedestrians.

+ADDITIONAL GUIDELINES FOR PARKING LOTS WITH MORE THAN 10 SPACES

+106. Parking areas shall include landscaped areas, defined by concrete curbs with landscaping, to provide visual breaks between clusters of approximately 10 stalls.

+Example of fine-scale architectural details being applied to support a heritage aesthetic, such as in the downtown (guideline 103).

+- 107. Minimum landscape area dimensions shall be sufficient to support a tree at maturity. - 108.
+Parking areas shall incorporate low-impact rainwater management solutions. - 109.
+The termination of parking aisles shall be landscaped. - 110.
+Tree planting is required throughout all parking areas where practicable given parking lot circulation and other site constraints.
 Tree planting plans should achieve 50% of the parking lot covered with tree canopy at tree maturity.

-ADDITIONAL GUIDELINES FOR OLD ORCHARD AND TERMINATION ADDITION HERITAGE NEIGHBOURHOODS (Refer to Map 2 of the DPA-1 Guidelines) Yes Not Applicable Νο 111.
-The orientation, scale, form, height, and material proposed for a residence shall reflect and enhance heritage theme characteristics and neighbouring buildings.
-Buildings must be designed in context with surrounding low-density residential buildings.
-113. Variety, continuity, and pedestrian interest should be expressed in the design of buildings, especially at the ground level.
-114. Design components that contribute to heritage-oriented architectural interest shall be incorporated.
-These include multiple gables, dormers, bay windows, decorative shingles, wood trim, porches, and verandas.
+ADDITIONAL GUIDELINES FOR OLD ORCHARD AND TERMINAL ADDITION HERITAGE NEIGHBOURHOODS (Map 2)